mohammad-a-hossain/express-learning-basic/README.md

 --make a views folder and a index.ejs now set ejs in index and call from see ? "http://localhost:4000/see" route

 ---
-# part 4 working with response
+# part 4 working with request object
 ***
 1. **_baseUrl_** req.baseUrl() which rout of base it mounted a baseUrl is one but can have more sub url
 2. **_originalUrl_** req.originalUrl()